 Now after watching the film again, I can confidently say it is the best film about a killer shark since the granddaddy of them all, Steven Spielberg’s Jaws.
 And yes, I am counting Sharknado 1-4 on that admittedly short list.

-Re-watching this past weekend, I was amazed at just how well the film works.
+Re-watching recently, I was amazed at just how well the film works.
 It clocks in at a hair over 80 minutes before the credits, wasting very little time.
 After the film’s baffling opening scene (which sadly spoils some of the fun coming later), it jumps headfirst into Lively’s character Nancy getting dropped off at an unnamed Mexican island and immediately preparing to go surfing.
 She is on her own, and we learn very few details about what brings her here.
 We are bombarded by foreshadowing of everything that’s coming, and then we are plunged into some terrifically captured surfing scenes.

 For some inexplicable reason, director Jaume Collet-Serra decided to digitally stretch Lively’s face over her surfing double in these scenes.
 I assume he did this to camouflage the fact that Lively is not actually surfing, but I think he could have avoided any questions by just not showing any close-ups.
 But I digress, because all of the CGI effects in this film are rather cheaply done.